EdwinHongCheng/SoundOcean/README.md

     updating their user profile).

     The play bar also allows users to pause and resume track playback.
 Visiting a new track's show page and pressing their play button replaces the current track with the selected track.
-Finally, users can adjust and mute the track's volume, toggle on/off looping       for the track, and rewind back to the beginning.
+Also, users can adjust and mute the track's volume, toggle on/off looping for the track, and rewind back to the beginning.

     ![playbar](https://github.com/EdwinHongCheng/SoundOcean/blob/main/app/assets/images/readme_screenshots/PlayBar/01.png)